lkrms/pretty-php/docs/Rules.md

 - The content of each DocBlock is applied to its token as `COMMENT_CONTENT` data.
 - DocBlocks with one line of content are collapsed to a single line unless they appear to describe a file or have a subsequent named declaration.
 In the latter case, the `COLLAPSIBLE_COMMENT` flag is applied.

-C-style comments where every line starts with an asterisk, or at least one delimiter appears on its own line, receive the same treatment as DocBlocks.
+Multi-line C-style comments where every line starts with an asterisk, or at least one delimiter appears on its own line, receive the same treatment as DocBlocks.

-> Any C-style comments that remain are trimmed and reindented by the renderer.
+> Multi-line C-style comments that do not meet this criteria are trimmed and reindented by the renderer.

 ### `IndexSpacing`

 <small>(mandatory, `processTokens()`, priority 78)</small>

-Leading and trailing spaces are added to tokens in the `AddSpace`, `AddSpaceBefore` and `AddSpaceAfter` indexes, then suppressed, along with adjacent blank lines, for tokens in the `SuppressSpaceBefore` and `SuppressSpaceAfter` indexes, and inside brackets other than structural and `match` braces.
-Blank lines are also suppressed after alternative syntax colons and before their closing counterparts.
+Leading and trailing spaces are:

+- added to tokens in the `AddSpace`, `AddSpaceBefore` and `AddSpaceAfter` indexes
+- suppressed, along with blank lines, for tokens in the `SuppressSpaceBefore` and `SuppressSpaceAfter` indexes, and inside brackets other than structural and `match` braces

+Blank lines are also suppressed inside alternative syntax blocks.

 ### `StandardSpacing` (1)

 <small>(mandatory, `processTokens()`, priority 80)</small>

-If the indentation level of an open tag aligns with a tab stop, and a close tag is found in the same scope (or the document has no close tag and the open tag is in the global scope), a callback is registered to align nested tokens with it.
+If the indentation level of an open tag aligns with a tab stop, and a close tag is found in the same scope (or the document has no close tag, and the open tag is in the global scope), a callback is registered to align nested tokens with it.
 An additional level of indentation is applied if `IndentBetweenTags` is enabled.

 If a `<?php` tag is followed by a `declare` statement, they are collapsed to one line.
 This is only applied in strict PSR-12 mode if the `declare` statement is `declare(strict_types=1);` (semicolon optional), followed by a close tag.

 Statements between open and close tags on the same line are preserved as one-line statements, even if they contain constructs that would otherwise break over multiple lines.
 Similarly, if a pair of open and close tags are both adjacent to code on the same line, newlines between code and tags are suppressed.
 Otherwise, inner newlines are added to open and close tags.

-Whitespace is also applied to tokens as follows:
+Whitespace is applied to other tokens as follows:

-- **Commas:** leading whitespace suppressed, trailing space added.
+- **Commas:** leading whitespace is suppressed, and trailing spaces are added.
-- **`declare` statements:** whitespace suppressed between parentheses.
+- **`declare` expressions:** whitespace is suppressed between parentheses.
-- **`match` expressions:** trailing line added to delimiters after arms.
+- **`match` expressions:** newlines are added after delimiters between arms.
-- **Attributes:** trailing blank line suppressed, leading and trailing space added for parameters, property hooks, anonymous functions and arrow functions, leading and trailing line added for others.
+- **Attributes:** in parameters, property hooks, anonymous functions and arrow functions, spaces are added before and after attributes, and trailing blank lines are suppressed.
+For other attributes, leading and trailing newlines are added.
-- **Heredocs:** leading line suppressed in strict PSR-12 mode.
+- **Heredocs:** leading newlines are suppressed in strict PSR-12 mode.

 ### `StandardSpacing` (2)

 <small>(mandatory, `processDeclarations()`, priority 80)</small>

-If a constructor has one or more promoted parameters, a line is added before every parameter.
+If a constructor has one or more promoted parameters, a newline is added before every parameter.

 If a property has unimplemented hooks with no modifiers or attributes (e.g. `public $Foo { &get; set; }`), they are collapsed to one line, otherwise hooks with statements are formatted like anonymous functions, and hooks that use abbreviated syntax are formatted like arrow functions.